BlinkID/blinkid-android/README.md

     }
     ```

-   For more information about available recognizers and `RecognizerBundle`, see [RecognizerBundle and available recognizers](#availableRecognizers).
+   For more information about available recognizers and `RecognizerBundle`, see [RecognizerBundle and available recognizers](#available-recognizers).
-## <a name="recognizerRunnerFragment"></a> Built-in fragment (`RecognizerRunnerFragment`)
+## <a name="recognizer-runner-fragment"></a> Built-in fragment (`RecognizerRunnerFragment`)

 If you want to reuse our built-in activity UX inside your own activity, use [`RecognizerRunnerFragment`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/fragment/RecognizerRunnerFragment.html).
 Activity that will host `RecognizerRunnerFragment` must implement [`ScanningOverlayBinder`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/fragment/RecognizerRunnerFragment.ScanningOverlayBinder.html) interface.
 Attempting to add `RecognizerRunnerFragment` to activity that does not implement that interface will result in `ClassCastException`.

 The `ScanningOverlayBinder` is responsible for returning `non-null` implementation of [`ScanningOverlay`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/fragment/overlay/ScanningOverlay.html) - class that will manage UI on top of `RecognizerRunnerFragment`.
-It is not recommended to create your own `ScanningOverlay` implementation, use one of our implementations listed [here](#builtInUIComponents) instead.
+It is not recommended to create your own `ScanningOverlay` implementation, use one of our implementations listed [here](#built-in-ui-components) instead.

 Here is the minimum example for activity that hosts the `RecognizerRunnerFragment`: